What is the Best Way to Pay in Fiji?© FijiPocketGuide.com

 Currency in Fiji

 First things first, you need to know the currency in Fiji.
-Fiji uses the Fijian dollar, otherwise known as “FJD” or “FJ$”.
+Fiji uses the Fijian Dollar, usually seen written as “FJD” or “FJ$”.

 Notes have a value of $5, $10, $20, $50 and $100.

-Find out more in our What is the Currency in Fiji?
+See our complete article on What is the Currency in Fiji? for more information.

 What is the best way to pay in Fiji© FijiPocketGuide.com